trh-x/wavtopia/README.md

 3. The utility will be available at `build/src/tools/export-to-wav/export-to-wav`.
 Copy or symlink it to a location in your PATH (e.g., /usr/local/bin/).

-Note: This is a temporary requirement until [PR #372](https://github.com/milkytracker/MilkyTracker/pull/372) is merged into MilkyTracker's main branch.
+Note: This is hopefully a temporary requirement until [PR #372](https://github.com/milkytracker/MilkyTracker/pull/372) is merged into MilkyTracker's main branch.

 ### Installation Steps